jyi468/bleacher-report-piano/README.md

 - Synth sound on note press, with sound support for different octaves.
   - The 1st and 2nd pianos shown on the screen have ranges of C5 - B5 and C2 - B4, respectively.
 - Glissando with the mouse.
 (Click on a note and try dragging across the keyboard)
-- Validation on "Play" button press.
+- Validation for input on "Play" button press.
 - "Clear Log" button to clear logs

 # Potential Features
-- Update markers and logs to support showing octave numbers
+- Update keys and logs to support showing octave numbers
 - Keyboard mappings to keys
 - Playing preset melodies / songs
 - Preset instruments and controllable synth controls (Envelope, EQ, etc.);